shereedietel/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your code to identify the real bottlenecks.

+# 2023-12-05
+- Today's programming wisdom is to prioritize readability and maintainability in your code.
+Writing clean, well-organized code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects with multiple contributors.
+This means using descriptive variable names, commenting your code effectively, and adhering to established coding conventions and best practices.
+Remember, code is read far more often than it is written, so make it easy for others (and your future self) to read and work with your code.